 A CT scan has many uses, but it’s particularly well-suited for diagnosing diseases and evaluating injuries.
 The imaging technique can help your doctor:

-- diagnose infections and bone fractures
+- diagnose infections, muscle disorders, and bone fractures

-- identify masses and tumors (including cancer)
+- pinpoint the location of masses and tumors (including cancer)

 The test is minimally invasive and can be conducted quickly.